finleywang/finleywang.github.io/_news/announcement_0515.md

 related_posts: false
 ---

-Two papers, BLAST and Merlin, are accepted by <b>KDD</b>, congrats to Zezhi and Chengqing!
+Two papers, BLAST and Merlin, are accepted by <b>KDD</b>, congrats to Zezhi and Chengqing!:sparkles: